-Every post grad student knows how difficult it is getting admission in a good university.
-What makes it even trickier is deciding what college to go for; it again depends on college fees, placements, branches, location of branches and many other such things.
+Every post-grad student knows how difficult it is getting admission in a good university.
+What makes it even trickier is deciding what college to go for; it again depends on college fees, placements, branches, location of offices and many other such things.
 However, in a general notion universities that have multiple branches are considered to be good, as it has been seen that to create a place for themselves or to stand out from the competition given by other branches, they do research and use more innovative styles of teaching.
-For e.g. colleges like the IIT and IIMs are known to have branches operating in multiple cities or states, with each of them competing with one another to come out as the best.
+For, e.g., colleges like the IIT and IIMs are known to have branches operating in multiple cities or states, with each of them competing with one another to come out as the best.
 Let’s see the perks of being a part of such a university.

-Along with IITs and IIMs, there are a number of reputed universities having their branches in multiple cities, like the Sikkim Manipal University, which has created a niche segment of distance learning.
-SMU is offering multiple grad and post grad courses like BBA, Mass Communication and MBA in their distance learning program.
+Along with IITs and IIMs, several reputed universities have their branches in multiple cities, like the Sikkim Manipal University, which has created a niche segment of distance learning.
+SMU is offering multiple grad and post grad courses like BBA, Mass Communication, and MBA in their distance learning program.
 Symbiosis, another university known to provide quality education not restricted by geographical barriers.
-These universities offer a variety of courses ranging from all types of graduate to post graduate programs.
+These universities offer a variety of courses ranging from all types of graduate to postgraduate programs.
 The factor that has benefited these universities the most is reputation and fame they get from students around multiple states.

 Now let’s see what good it brings to students who opt for studying in any one of the university’s branch.

 Why study in a university having various branches – for Students

 For students, the advantage of studying in a branch of some university having its main office in a different city, state, or even country is like a blessing in disguise.
 They get benefited from the strategies colleges implement for coming out as superior from one another, such as competitions, different and newer teaching methodologies, on-campus placements, etc. Some other things that students get the advantage of are:

 - Chance to live in a place they are comfortable living in